golioth/grafana-websocket-plugin/README.md

    * `$.result.data.timestamp`
    * `$.result.data.data.temp`

-3. Choose "Time series" from the upper right "Visualizations" list.
+3. Make sure that Table View is turned off and choose "Time series" from the upper right "Visualizations" list.

+4. Choose "Last 5 minutes" from the time selection window in the upper right corner of the graph.

    ![Graphana Websockets Graph](assets/grafana-websockets-graphing.png)